NTNU-IMT/stormbird/book/src/lifting_line/wake.md

 ## Quasi-steady wake settings

-The quasi-steady wake is constructed on th elfy for every time step with the following settings:
+The quasi-steady wake is constructed on the fly for every time step with the following settings:

 ```rust
 pub struct QuasiSteadyWakeSettings {